4. VSM Examples

 - It could be helpful to have software that automatically suggests simple connectors like these.

-- Software should be able to add numeric concepts to its internal dictionaries, right when needed.
-Because a dictionary can never be pre-loaded with all possible numbers, let alone numbers with a decimal separator like here:
+- Software should be able to generate numeric concepts into its internal dictionaries, right when needed.
+(This is implemented in the vsm-dictionary module now; (but not yet in the VSM-box prototype used in this page)).
+Because a dictionary can never be pre‑loaded with all possible numbers, let alone numbers with a decimal separator like here:

 This illustrates an error margin given to a measurement.